 As above, page 58.
 This also goes well with the gospel reading.

 Story: The Whisper Test

 Found in 750 Engaging Illustrations by Craig Brian Larson and Leadership Journal..
-Baker Books, 2002,(pictured in an earlier blog).
+Baker Books, 2002,(pictured at right).
 Story No 259 goes with the gospel reading.

 Story: God's Nickel